henryruhs/onnxruntime-fp16-issue/README.md

 # Replicate

 Feel free to convert it yourself using `convert_fp16.py`.
-You need to disable the validation inside `venv/lib/python3.11/site-packages/onnxconverter_common/auto_mixed_precision.py` code to make it pass.
+I had to disable the 3 x validate exceptions inside `venv/lib/python3.10/site-packages/onnxconverter_common/auto_mixed_precision.py` code to make it pass.